AnterCreeper/pdaltmode/README.md

 Doc.
 1 and 2 can be accessed from https://github.com/usb-c/USB-Type-C
 For Doc.
 3, since **DISTRIBUTION TO NON-MEMBERS IS PROHIBITED**, contact me at [wangzhihao9@hotmail.com](mailto:wangzhihao9@hotmail.com)

-For Datasheet of TC358867XBG, contact with TOSHIBA or contant me.
+Datasheet of TC358867XBG is included in the project, which include external LICENSE.

 ### Usage